NebriBlackwing/LaravelDocker/README.md

 # Introduction
-Need a laravel development enviorment that just works with 1 command?
+Need a laravel development environment that just works with 1 command?
 I did too, that's why I created this GitHub repo.
 LaravelDocker comes with 5.7 installed and working out of the box with it's default configuration.
 I've also included adminer, which I have found useful as a lightweight interface to manage the mysql instance included with this package.